UrielOfir/personal-website/content/en/_index.md

 to create your own real websites with [Docsy](https://docsy.dev))
 {{% /blocks/lead %}}

+{{% blocks/lead color="gray" %}}
+Goldydocs provides a single web UI providing visibility into porridge temperature, chair size, and bed softness metrics!
+You can even find out who's been eating **your** porridge.

+(Sadly, Goldydocs isn't a real project, but you can use this site as an example to create your own real websites with [Docsy](https://docsy.dev))
+{{% /blocks/lead %}}

 {{% blocks/section color="dark" type="row" %}}
-{{% blocks/feature icon="fa-lightbulb" title="New chair metrics!" %}}
-The Goldydocs UI now shows chair size metrics by default.

-Please follow this space for updates!
-{{% /blocks/feature %}}

-{{% blocks/feature icon="fab fa-github" title="Contributions welcome!" url="https://github.com/google/docsy-example" %}}
+{{% blocks/feature icon="fab fa-github" title="This site source-code!" url="https://github.com/UrielOfir/personal-website" %}}
-We do a [Pull Request](https://github.com/google/docsy-example/pulls) contributions workflow on **GitHub**.
-New users are always welcome!
+You are welocme to offer me ways to improve this website :)
 {{% /blocks/feature %}}